Business | Franchise | Employment | Litigation

 C. Taxes

 LLCs and corporations are taxed differently.
 A corporation can be taxed as a C corporation or as an S corporation.
 A C corporation pays corporate income tax while an S corporation doesn’t.
 A C corporation is susceptible to double taxation as shareholders are required to pay personal income tax if they receive dividends.
 While in an S corporation, all the company’s profits pass through to the stakeholders who then pay their personal income tax.
-This “pass-through” taxation often saves money, however not all corporations can take advantage of it.
+This “pass-through” taxation often saves money; however, not all corporations can take advantage of it.

 LLCs can choose their taxation method since they don’t have their own tax classification.
 By default, an LLC is considered a “pass-through” entity.
 However, it can opt to be taxed as a C corporation or an S corporation.
 Usually, a single-member LLC is taxed as a sole proprietorship, while multi-member LLCs are taxed as partnerships.
 Moreover, owners of an LLC pay self-employment tax with their income from the business.